EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/benefits.md

 * *Nurture a learning organisation*.
 Encouraging a growth mindset allows a learning organisation to slowly develop.
 Leaders who understand what it means to create a learning organisation are in a strong position to foster strong collaboration in turbulent markets and future crises.
 * *Low run costs*.
 The time taken to implement improvement actions is low.
 It's possible for a good idea in a post-incident review to be implemented that very same day, without any time-consuming handoffs to other teams.

 We see these benefits as outcomes from the You Build It You Run It predisposition of acting on insights.
 On-call product teams have a growth mindset, in which flaws and mistakes are learning opportunities to be publicly shared across the organisation.
-This creates a virtuous circle, as shown below.
+This creates a virtuous circle.

 ![](../.gitbook/assets/what-is-you-build-it-you-run-it/you-build-it-you-run-it-learning-culture-cycle.png)